talister/photometrypipeline/doc/functions.rst

                 here: :ref:`supported_catalogs`); if not specific
                 catalog is requested, those listed in the :ref:`telescope_setup` reference are tried
+   :param -source_tolerance: (optional) this parameter defines the
+                             cumulative level at which sources are
+                             rejected in the image registration
+                             process (in the following sequence, each
+                             level includes the previous rejection
+                             scheme): `none`: only flawless sources
+                             are used in the registration; `low`:
+                             sources with bright neighbors are
+                             considered; `medium`: blended sources are
+                             considered; `high`: saturated sources are
+                             considered; the default is `high`; see
+                             the `Source Extractor`_ manual section on
+                             internal flags for details.

    :param images: images to run `pp_register` on

    `pp_register` automatically calls :func:`pp_extract` to identify